hemkum/tracker/README.md

 5. Press Ctrl + Alt + L to **stop extension** and save data to data.xml file.
 6. To collect another set of data, follow step 1-5.
 7. Previous file is overwritten on starting extension again.
- Note: It is necessary to stop the extension, once started before starting extension again.
+ Note: It is necessary to stop the extension, once it is started before starting extension again.

 ## Extension Settings
 * `package.json` - this is the manifest file in which you declare your extension and command.